ndidplatform/smart-contract/README.md

 ## IMPORTANT NOTE

-1. You must start both IDP and RP node in order to run the plat form.
+1. You must start both IDP and RP node in order to run the platform.
-2. After start BOTH nodes, please wait for
+2. After starting BOTH nodes, please wait for

     ```
     Commit